 Because of the size, the weight, the fast and silent autofocus, and the great tonal details you get from the nice micro-contrast, this is Fujifilm’s best street photography lens period.
 It’s small and low profile so you can throw it on an X-E3 and have a really compact lightweight system like the X100F, but optically better.

 Or, if you just picked up a Fujifilm X-T3 and want to unleash the full potential of the autofocus system, the 23mm f2 will not skip a beat.
 Put the X-T3 in face tracking and you can snipe street photos all day long without missing a shot.

-When I’m going out, I almost always take this lens over my 23mm f1.4, unless I know I’m going shoot some sort of specialty portraits or something very unique where I would need f1.4.
-But if you’re a wedding photography, portrait photographer or studio photography, you’ll probably want that f1.4 over this lens.
+When I’m going out, I almost always take this lens over my 23mm f1.4, unless I know I’m going shoot some sort of specialty portrait or something very unique where I would need f1.4.
+But if you’re a wedding photographer, portrait photographer or studio photographer, you’ll probably want that f1.4 over this lens.
 For everyone else, this is the way to go.
-Or, if you already own the 23mm f1.4 and want an additional travel / adventure lens, this is a great option.
+Or, if you already own the 23mm f1.4 and want an additional travel/adventure lens, this is a great option.

 Other Lens Options

 For those who want even more wild character and pop and want to experiment with manual focus, the $80-$100 Chinese lenses are the way to go.
 Consider them disposable as they sometimes have bad build quality and it will cost you more to ship it in for warranty repair than the lens is worth.
 But, they are a ton of fun if you have an extra $100 burning a hole in your pocket.
 I’ve reviewed and recommended a bunch of them already and people are loving them for fun casual photography.